lambdaclass/concrete/ROADMAP.md

    tasks in this phase are the contract cases that can make a green proof
    misleading: negative examples, vacuity, spec/ghost totality, trapdoor discipline, diagnostics, API-stability rules, and soundness obligations.
-2. ~~Add contract negative examples.~~ **MOSTLY DONE** — `examples/contract_negatives/`
-   + gate `scripts/tests/check_contract_negatives.sh` (10/0, CI + `make
-   test-contract-negatives`): `precondition_callsite` (caller-side `#[requires]` checking, the call-site hardening), `missing_postcondition` (reported `missing`), `weakened_postcondition` (one_direction coverage → `partial`, not full), `invalid_invariant` (false preservation VC → omega refuses, stays `planned`), `duplicate_links` (duplicate proof-link attribute → parse error, newly hardened), `fabricated_proof` (nonexistent theorem → proof-status's known limitation but caught by `prove --check`). **invalid contract expression — DONE** (report-side scope check: `validateContractExpr` against `callableContractNames` / `contractConstNames` / `localNamesB`; `--report contracts` shows `invalid_contract_expression` + `unknown identifier '…'`, conservative with zero false positives across the flagships).
-All seven contract negatives are now covered; next contract-hardening work is vacuity/satisfiability.
-3. Add vacuity and satisfiability checks for contracts: unsatisfiable preconditions, contradictory assumptions, `#[requires(false)]`, invariant `false`, unreachable returns, and postconditions proved only because the path is impossible.
+2. Add vacuity and satisfiability checks for contracts: unsatisfiable preconditions, contradictory assumptions, `#[requires(false)]`, invariant `false`, unreachable returns, and postconditions proved only because the path is impossible.
 Audit must report `vacuous`, not `proved`, and release policy should reject vacuous proofs by default.
+Include `examples/contract_negatives/vacuous_contract/` for `#[requires(false)]`, contradictory requires, and `#[invariant(false)]`, plus a `vacuity_policy_gate` fixture proving release policy rejects false-green claims.
-4. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
+3. Add `spec fn` / ghost totality rules: spec functions and ghost computations referenced by contracts are pure, erased, and total.
 Lean-backed specs inherit Lean termination; Concrete-level `spec fn` needs a totality/termination obligation or is rejected from the contract language.
+Add `examples/contract_negatives/spec_ghost_totality/` and one accepted positive control that proves valid ghost/spec references are not over-rejected.
-5. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
+4. Finish the `assert` / `assume` trapdoor discipline everywhere it appears:
    `assert` creates an obligation; `assume` is tainted, audit-loud, gate-forbiddable, and never reported as proof.
+Add `examples/contract_negatives/assert_obligation/` and `examples/contract_negatives/assume_taint/` so the report shows both paths.
-6. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, stale proof, vacuous proof, or non-total spec/ghost expression.
+5. Improve contract diagnostics: explain whether the failure is caller-side precondition, callee-side postcondition, partial postcondition, loop invariant initialization, invariant preservation, variant decrease, bad proof link, stale proof, vacuous proof, or non-total spec/ghost expression.
+   Include a positive resolver fixture such as `examples/contract_positive/valid_complex_contract_scope/` covering params, result, locals, ghost bindings, loop counters, constants, functions, and spec calls without false positives.
-7. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
+6. Add contract stability rules: weakening a precondition, strengthening a postcondition, or changing a public invariant is a semantic API change.
-8. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
+7. Add source contract soundness work to the compiler soundness bridge: parsing preserves meaning, generated obligations correspond to contract semantics, discharged obligations imply the advertised contract claim, and source proof links imply the same claim class as their generated registry entry.
 Include satisfiability/vacuity and spec/ghost totality in this soundness story.
-9. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
+8. Add `hmac_sha256` source-contract retrofit only after proof-link migration and `concrete prove` examples make the small proof path routine.
 Do not start by moving the HMAC chain; use it as the late regression anchor for the mature source-link path.
+9. Add the Phase 1 validation artifact: the combined contract-positive, contract-negative, vacuity, totality, assert/assume, and stability fixtures must run under one gate, produce one report snapshot per contract failure class, and have a README explaining what each fixture proves, reports, or deliberately refuses to prove.

 ## Phase 2: Verification Conditions And SMT Assistance